pandaxharsh/WeatherWatch/README.md

 ## Features

 - **Real-Time Weather Updates**: Get the latest weather information for any location worldwide.
-- **Hourly and Daily Forecasts**: Access detailed weather forecasts to plan your day or week.
+- **Hourly and Daily Forecasts**: Access detailed weather forecasts to plan your day.
 - **Intuitive Interface**: Navigate easily through the app with a clean and user-friendly design.

 ## Technologies Used